U.S. flag An official website of the United States government

 Background

-Dr. Timothy Flanigan received his Ph.D. in experimental psychology with a concentration in behavioral neuroscience in 2011.
-There he studied the role of genetics in anxiety- and depression-like behavior using mouse models.
-He went on to complete a postdoctoral fellowship in the Department of Neurology at the University of Tennessee Health Science Center.
-During that time, he conducted research using the 5xFAD mouse model of Alzheimer’s Disease and investigated the potential of manipulating brain gangliosides as a treatment.
-In 2015, Dr. Flanigan was recruited to NCTR as an ORISE postdoctoral fellow.
-He served on NCTR’s monograph team for nearly three years helping to create comprehensive reviews on over 50 compounds.
-He also conducted research examining the cognitive effects of chemotherapeutic agents, anesthesia, and developmental exposure to arsenic.
-In 2018, Dr. Flanigan became a staff fellow in the Division of Neurotoxicology.
+Dr. Timothy Flanigan began studying neuroscience as an undergraduate at East Tennessee State University where he was awarded an American Society for Pharmacology and Experimental Therapeutics undergraduate fellowship.
+He went on to pursue doctoral studies at the University of Memphis in experimental psychology with a concentration in behavioral neuroscience.
+There, working in labs largely funded by the Tennessee Mouse Genome Consortium, he studied the role of genetics in anxiety- and depression-like behavior using various mouse models.
+Afterwards, he completed a postdoctoral fellowship in the Department of Neurology at the University of Tennessee Health Science Center.
+During that time, he conducted research using the 5xFAD transgenic mouse model and investigated the potential of manipulating brain gangliosides as a treatment for Alzheimer’s Disease.
+In 2015, Dr. Flanigan was recruited to FDA’s National Center for Toxicological Research (NCTR) as an ORISE postdoctoral fellow.
+He served on the NCTR/Center for Drug Evaluation and Research monograph team for nearly three years helping to create comprehensive reviews on over 50 compounds approved for over-the-counter use.
+During that time, he also conducted research examining the cognitive effects of chemotherapeutic agents, anesthesia, and developmental exposure to arsenic.
+In 2018, Dr. Flanigan was awarded the Developmental Neurotoxicology Society Richard Butcher New Investigator Award for his work on post-chemotherapeutic cognitive impairment and transitioned to a staff fellow role in the Division of Neurotoxicology.
+Since then, he has acted as principal investigator on an interagency agreement with the Drug Enforcement Administration evaluating the behavioral pharmacology of synthetic stimulants, cannabinoids, and fentanyl analogs.
+He more recently has led a large study examining the potential of cannabidiol (CBD) to produce neurotoxicity during early development and is co-investigator on a study examining the long-term behavioral and physiological effects in offspring perinatally exposed to medications used to treat opioid use disorder in pregnant individuals.

 Research Interests

-Dr. Flanigan has a broad interest in behavioral neuroscience and neurotoxicology.
-He is particularly interested in cognitive and affective behaviors and modeling them in rodents.
-He is also interested in how genetics, development, and aging interact with drugs and toxicants to affect these behaviors.
+Dr. Flanigan has broad interests in behavioral neuroscience and developmental neurotoxicology with a particular focus on the consequences of drug exposure during pregnancy.
+He is principally interested in cognitive and affective behaviors and modeling them in rodents.
+Likewise, he is interested in how genetics, early development and aging, and the environment interact with drugs and toxicants to affect these behaviors.
+Despite focusing his research on neuroscience, he retains interests fostered while pursuing a Ph.D. in an APA-accredited psychology program including learning, memory, and cognition; social determinants of disease; childhood development; and research design and analysis.

 Professional Societies/National and International Groups